aidenmurph/TeamDataPantry/README.md

 ### Compositions
 **Compositions**: A single composition of one or more movements created by a composer
   * Attributes:
-    * name: varchar(255), not NULL
     * compositionID: int, auto_increment, not NULL
     * composerID: int, not NULL, FK
       * FK: composerID from Composers
+    * titleEnglish: varchar(255)
+    * titleNative: varchar(255)
+    * subtitle: varchar(255), optional
+    * dedication: varchar(100), optional
     * compositionYear: unsigned small int, not NULL
     * formID: int, not NULL, FK
       * FK: formIDfrom Forms
-    * musicalKey: varchar(25), not NULL, FK
+    * keyID: int, not NULL, FK
-      * FK: keyName from KeySIgnatures
+      * FK: keyID from KeySIgnatures
+    * infoText: longtext (A description, history, or other information for displaying on the composition’s page)
   * Primary Key: compositionID
   * Relationships:
     * 1:1 with Composers (A composition can be composed by one and only one Composer)
     * 1:M with Movements (A composition can have one or more movements)
     * 1:1 with Forms (A composition can have only one form)
-    * M:M with Instruments (Intersection Table - CompositionInstruments.
+    * M:M with Instruments (Intersection Table - FeaturedInstrumentation.
 A composition’s instrumentation can have one or more associated instruments, and an instrument can be part of many compositions’ instrumentation)
     * M:M with Catalogues (Via the 1:M CatalogueNums relation.
 A composition can appear in zero or more Catalogues, and thus may have many catalogue numbers)
     * 1:M with OpusNums (A composition can have zero or more opus numbers)
     * 1:1 with KeySignatures (A composition can be designated with one and only one key)
+    * 1:M with CompositionPlayers (A composition’s instrumentation can have 1 or more players)

 **Movements**: A single movement in a larger composition.
 Compositions that are not further subdivided are considered to have a single movement with a NULL title.
   * Attributes: